egekaraosmanoglu/camelbee/core/quarkus-core/README.md

 ## Introduction

-The camelbee-quarkus-core library is an essential component for integrating a Camel Quarkus Microservice with the CamelBee WebGL application (https://www.camelbee.io).
+The camelbee-quarkus-core library is an essential component for integrating a Camel SpringBoot Microservice with the CamelBee WebGL application (https://www.camelbee.io).
 This library provides the necessary functionalities to configure Camel routes with interceptors, allowing comprehensive tracing of messages exchanged between the routes.
-Additionally, it includes rest resources for seamless interaction with the CamelBee WebGL application.
+Additionally, it includes rest controllers for seamless interaction with the CamelBee WebGL application.

 ## Manual Installation